briansalvattore/flutter_izipay/README.md

 ## 🚀 Features available

 - **Direct Payment Support**: Currently, the `payDirectly` method is the only available feature in this version.
+- **Yape Payment Support**: Currently, the `payWithYape` method is the only available feature in this version.

 ## 📋 Requirements